quango2304/scaledown_button/README.md

-Scale down the child when click \n
+Scale down the child when click /n
 **Example**
 ```
 ScaledownButton(